Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Introduction

-\item We describe the impact of different sample splitting techniques on whether the plug-in and fist-order type estimators can be minimax optimal, which we illustrate in Figure \ref{fig:minimax} once we introduce the notation and setup.
-When not performing sample splitting, none of the estimators can achieve minimax optimal rates of convergence for any resolution choice in low regularity regimes (e.g., when at least one of the nuisance function classes fails to be Dönsker).
-However, when using single or double sample splitting, some of the plug-in estimators (but not all) and the first-order estimator can be minimax optimal when appropriately tuning the nuisance function estimators.
+\item We describe the impact of different sample splitting techniques on whether the plug-in and first-order type estimators can be minimax optimal, which we illustrate in Figure \ref{fig:minimax} once we introduce the notation and setup.
+When not performing sample splitting, none of the estimators can achieve minimax optimal rates of convergence for any resolution choice in low regularity regimes.
+However, when using single or double sample splitting, some of the estimators (but not all) can be minimax optimal when appropriately tuning the nuisance function estimators.
 Further, we show that these different sample splitting techniques impose different requirements on how to optimally tune the nuisance function estimators.
-We also give a detailed description of how the best rates of estimation for these estimators change when comparing the no sample splitting, single sample splitting, and double sample splitting strategies.
+We also give a detailed description of how the best rates of estimation for these estimators change when comparing the different sample splitting strategies.